naman2130/WebScrapper/README.md

 pip install -r requirements.txt

-uvicorn scraping..main:app --reload
+uvicorn main:app --reload

 CURL to test the API
-curl --location --request POST 'http://127.0.0.1:8000/scrape?limit_pages=1' \
+curl --location --request POST 'http://127.0.0.1:8000/scrape?limit_pages=5' \
 --header 'Authorization: Bearer namans_token'

 NOTES:
 --- In the above curl you can send the number of pages you want to scrape by updating the param:limit_pages.
---- Make sure when running (uvicorn scraping..main:app --reload ) command, you are in the app directory.
+--- Make sure when running (uvicorn main:app --reload ) command, you are in the app directory.